gustavn19/MLOps_2025/reports/README.md

 >
 > Answer:

-In the start of the project we didn’t use branches or pull-requests as we had a lot of communication and even pair programming during the project which made it less necessary.
+In the start of the project we didn't use branches or pull-requests as we had a lot of communication and even pair programming during the project which made it less necessary.
 Additionally, the start of getting a model loaded, setting up training, or processing the data could all be done in parallel without much of a problem.
 However, when we approached the end of the project, and we were working on different solutions, we utilized the advantage of branches to not ruin the working solution on the main branch.
 At this point we also had set up a great CI/CD pipeline including a testing workflow, which allowed us to check that everything was working before merging the pull request into main.
 One of the benefits of working with branches is exactly that you can keep main stable and working while developing new features.
 Furthermore, it makes it easy to revert back to previous versions and in general work together with many people as you can review each other's code.